ShEhamato/item-catalog/README.md

 ## Item Catalog
-     Item Catalog project is python based web application  that allow the user to login, create their own catalog, and add item to their catalogs.
+     Item Catalog project is python based web application  that allows the user to login, create their own catalog, and add item to their catalogs.
 It also allows the user to navigate other users catalogs.
+     The project also provides Apis to serve the data in json format.
 ### Get Started
     These instructions will help on how to run the code of this project.
 ### Prerequistes